Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Results and Discussion

-At the root of the Jaccarino-Peter (JP) mechanism is a compensation between the external field, $H$, and an internal exchange field, \He\ \cite{Jaccarino1962}.
+In the following, we propose a Jaccarino Peter scenario mainly relying on a spin-singlet state.
+As shown already for the field-reinforced superconducting phase along the $b$ axis, spin-singlet SC is able to survive in such high fields supported by strong-coupling effects and the field-induced reinforcement of the pairing strength\ \cite{RosuelPRX2023}.
+At the root of the JP mechanism is a compensation between the external field, $H$, and an internal exchange field, \He\ \cite{Jaccarino1962}.
 The latter is associated with the polarization of local magnetic ions and acts on the spin of the itinerant quasiparticles.
 Compensation is possible only if \He is opposite to $H$, which requires an antiferromagnetic exchange coupling between local and itinerant spins.
 In the case of \UTe, the local moments originate from the uranium ions.
 At the mean-field level, \He can be expressed as: \He$=J_c<M_c>\hat{c} + J_b<M_b>\hat{b}$, with $J_c$ and $J_b$ and $<M_c>$ and $<M_b>$, respectively, the anisotropic exchange constants and magnetization components along the $c$ and $b$ axes.
 Hence, at finite tilts within the $(b,c)$ plane, the direction of \He is most likely not perfectly collinear with $H$.
 Nevertheless, antiferromagnetic coupling (negative $J_c$ and $J_b$) is quite natural for such a Kondo-lattice system.
-Our Hall-effect results suggest that in the angular range around $30^\circ$, the compensation between both fields is quite efficient, at least around $70$\,T. The marked decrease of the torque at $25^\circ$ and low temperatures, mentioned earlier, indicates that for this angle, the magnetization above \Hm is closer to the field direction.
-This is beneficial for the compensation of \He by $H$ in neighbouring angles (once taking into account exchange anisotropy).
-We see two possible ways for how the hfsc phase to arise via this JP compensation mechanism.
+If $H$ and \He compensate each other, then the itinerant quasiparticles feel no Zeeman field and they should lose their polarization: Our Hall-effect results suggest that in the angular range around $30^\circ$, the compensation between both fields is quite efficient, at least around $70$\,T. The marked decrease of the torque at $25^\circ$ and low temperatures, mentioned earlier, also indicates that for this angle, the magnetization above \Hm is closer to the field direction.
+This is beneficial for the compensation of \He by $H$ in neighboring angles (once taking into account exchange anisotropy).
+We see two possible ways for how the hfSC phase arises via this JP compensation mechanism.

-In the first scenario, the superconducting pairing could be restored by an absence of band polarization (and at the opposite, suppressed when the magnetization is saturated).
+In the first scenario, the superconducting pairing is restored by an absence of band polarization (and at the opposite, suppressed when the magnetization is saturated).
 This would work both for a spin-singlet and a spin-triplet superconducting order parameter.